Artin-ZZ/Bashgah-Yar/README.md

 and please pay attention that only One CEO can be created due to security reasons.

 # Supported Langs by This App:
-For Now Only "Persian" is supported but in the future versions there will be an English Version as well
+For Now Only "Persian" is supported but in the future there will be an English Version as well

 # Credits:
 Designed and developed by Artin Zafari